ender-js/website/ENDER.md

 #### Ender Specific Practices

- * Add the `ender` keyword to your package.json to get promoted by ender search as a compatible package.
+ * »  Add the `ender` keyword to your package.json to get promoted by ender search as a compatible package.
- * Add a bridge file for integrating with the ender client api by specifying an ender param.
+ * »  Add a bridge file for integrating with the ender client api by specifying an ender param.
- * you may specify `"noop"` for the ender param to tell ender to not try to integrate it with the ender client api.
+ * »  you may specify `"noop"` for the ender param to tell ender to not try to integrate it with the ender client api.

+<p id="bridge"></p>

 ### THE BRIDGE

 The bridge is an optional javascript integration file used to integrate your code with the ender client api.

+<p id="client"></p>

 ## THE ENDER CLIENT API

 The ender client api offers two powerful ways to interact with your javascript packages, a module API which is based on [CommonJS Modules spec v1.1](http://wiki.commonjs.org/wiki/Modules/1.1) and a heavily augmented $ namespace (like jquery).

+<p id="require"></p>

 ### REQUIRE